ccnmtl/compiled3/content/articles/cloning-arbitrary-django-objects.md

 ```

 To clone the whole course, I have to deal with the relations of the
 course manually.
-Because Django doesn't know that I want to clone all
+Because Django doesn’t know that I want to clone all
-the course's topics and graphs, but not some relations like, for
+the course’s topics and graphs, but not some relations like, for
 example, the users.

 ```